Clickport

 Cookieless analytics solve the consent layer.
 No cookies means no consent banner required.
 Every visitor who arrives with a referrer header is tracked, classified, and measurable.
 The referrer-stripping problem remains (no analytics tool can recover a referrer that was never sent), but removing the consent barrier gives you roughly twice the AI traffic visibility of cookie-based tools.

-An Orbit Media study found that GA4 captures only 55.6% of total traffic compared to a cookieless tool on the same site.
+An Orbit Media study found that GA4 missed 55.6% of traffic compared to a cookieless tool on the same site when consent banners were displayed.
 For AI traffic specifically, the gap is even wider because AI's mobile app and embedded browser usage is disproportionately high.

 What AI visitors actually do on your site